Dad's Army Appreciation Society: History

 As of 2009, the society had 1,700 members, having grown from approximately 300-500 members in 1997 and 1998.

+In March 1995, Dave Homewood founded a New Zealand branch of the DAAS, which ran for almost ten years.
+The society published a quarterly magazine, titled Platoon Attention!.

 Key figures

 Events

 The society holds many individual events around the country where they show and play rare Dad's Army items and footage.
 However, there is a main event in May/June when the society members meet up, have the annual society dinner, and go to the Dad's Army Collection at the Bressingham Steam and Gardens.

-Events have included a gathering in 1997 at The Oval attended by a number of the original cast (including Clive Dunn and Ian Lavender) as well as the shows writers, Jimmy Perry and David Croft, and a 1998 gathering at Cambridge (New Zealand) attended by Stephen Lowe, the son of the show's Arthur Lowe who played Captain George Mainwaring.
-More recently, a 2009 gathering was held at Whitmore Hall at which Frank Williams was able to attend and speak to the society's members, and before his death Colin Bean (who played Private Sponge in the series) regularly turned out to events, even though he used a wheelchair at the time.
+Events have included a gathering in 1998 at The Oval attended by a number of the original cast including Clive Dunn (1920-2012) and Ian Lavender (1946-2024) as well as the show's writers, Jimmy Perry (1923-2016) and David Croft (1922-2011), and a 1998 gathering at Cambridge (New Zealand) attended by Stephen Lowe, the son of the show's Arthur Lowe (1915-1982) who played Captain George Mainwaring.
+More recently, a 2009 gathering was held at Whitmore Hall at which Frank Williams was able to attend and speak to the society's members, and before his death Colin Bean (who played Private Sponge in the series) regularly turned up to events, even though he used a wheelchair at the time.

-Since then (and from 1998) the Society have arranged annual events based at or around Thetford attended by the writers and cast members, including tours of the restricted Stanta Battle Area used for location filming.
+Since then (and from 1998) the Society has arranged annual events based at or around Thetford attended by the writers and cast members, including tours of the restricted Stanta Battle Area used for location filming.

 The Society organised several events to commemorate the 50th anniversary of the Croft and Perry partnership in 2018.

 Permission To Speak, Sir!

-The society publishes a member's magazine called Permission To Speak, Sir!, three times a year.
-It includes society news, society merchandise and Dad's Army items for sale by members.
+The society publishes a members magazine called Permission To Speak, Sir!.
+Started by Tadge Muldoon in 1993, it includes society news, society merchandise and Dad's Army items for sale by members.
 Regular features are "Guest Appearances" and "Letters from Members".

-In 2018 the Society published an updated version of the Dad's Army Companion to coincide with the 50th anniversary celebrations.
+In 2018, the Society published an updated version of the Dad's Army Companion to coincide with the 50th anniversary celebrations.